Meet Hannah Hetherley, the ‘pow-wowing’ witch doctor known as the ‘Sorceress of Lititz’

 Is there buried treasure in Lititz?

+According to a Lancaster newspaper report from 1879, many area residents believed that there was and spent countless hours on several quests to find it.
 During that era, legend had it that a heavy chest was deposited by an unknown party just east of downtown Lititz.

-Once word spread of the bounty, a group of locals—all said to be born on Christmas day—formed an exploration committee to find the supposed wealth.
+Once word spread of the bounty, a group of localsโ€”all said to be born on Christmas dayโ€”formed an exploration committee to find the supposed wealth.

 Leading the charge was the mysterious Hannah Hetherley.